jmleach-bst/sim2Dpredictr/cran-comments.md

 * Ensured all .Rd files contain \value.

+* Ensured that only names, sentence beginnings, and abbreviations are capitalized in the description of the DESCRIPTION file.

 ## Test environments
 * local Windows 10, R 3.6.2
 * Ubuntu Xenial 16.04 (on travis-cl: oldrel and release)